 Inheritance is autosomal dominant so genetic counseling is warranted.
 If one parent has achondroplasia there is a 50% chance of passing it on to offspring.
-In 80% of cases, it is due to a de novo mutation in parents of average stature.
+In 80% of cases, it is due to a de novo mutation in children with parents of average stature.
 Homozygous achondroplasia is a lethal condition.

 Management is multidisciplinary and anticipatory care is essential.
 Infants may require surgical decompression of the foramen magnum, and/or shunting for hydrocephalus.
 Some may choose controversial limb lengthening procedures.
 Treatment of ear infections and serous otitis media, along with assessment of any hearing problems is needed.
 Speech therapy can be offered if concerns arise.
 Treatment of obstructed sleep apnea may include adenotonsillectomy, weight loss, and/or continuous positive airway pressure.
 Surgical correction can re-align bowing of legs.
 Adult patients may require a lumbar laminectomy to treat spinal stenosis.
 Weight gain should be monitored in childhood to avoid later complications.
 Activities which lead to a risk of injury to the craniocervical junction should be avoided.
 Social and psychological support should be offered.